YunoHost-Apps/borg_ynh/doc/POST_INSTALL.md

+You should check out the admin documentation of this app after installation for more info!

 If you selected a remote borg server as backup target, you should now install the "Borg Server" app on __SERVER__ and with the following credentials:

 User: __SSH_USER__